-My parting gift was a journal for each of the women to remember to focus on the good things …things that bring a smile to their face, make them feel good, or make them feel proud …it’s a place to put anything in really …as long as it’s a good, positive, happy thing.
+My parting gift was a journal for each of the women to remember to focus on the good things.
+Things that bring a smile to their face, make them feel good or make them feel proud.
+It’s a place to put anything in really as long as it’s a good, positive, happy thing.

-I also went back to meet up with them some months later, where they shared their experiences and stories from their church family holiday together, and more importantly how they have took personal responsibility for themselves, and changed their behaviours to meet their goals.
+I also went back to meet up with them some months later, where they shared their experiences and stories from their church family holiday together, and more importantly how they have taken personal responsibility for themselves, and changed their behaviours to meet their goals.

 So, over to you